Joseph-Stevens/RepData_PeerAssessment1/PA1_template.md

 **Devise a strategy for filling in all of the missing values in the dataset.**

-I replaced the missing interval data with the averages I calculated from the remaining data.
+I'll replace the missing interval data with the averages I calculated from the remaining data.

 **Create a new dataset that is equal to the original dataset but with the missing data filled in.**